ChristianSalz/SPoHF-Yolo-V11/README.md

 6. Download the data from The SPoHF-Roboflow-Project and add the Train/Valid/Test folder to your project https://app.roboflow.com/spohf-insect-counting/spohf-kur4x-dokg9/models - go to 'versions' (left menu), select the version, then press 'download dataset'.
 Copy over the content in the project directory.

-7. Use the trainTheModel.py file to train a yolo v11 model - Currenltly MPS (Apple Metal) is supported, and works, for best performance use a NVIDIA GPU and set device="CUDA"
+7. Use the trainTheModel.py file to train a yolo v11 model - Currently MPS (Apple Metal) is supported, and works, for best performance use a NVIDIA GPU and set device="CUDA"

-8. Run the SPoHF-predict.py to test your model PS: update the path to your trained model - example (unseen) data is provide in the `Manual-Test-Data` folder
+8. Run the SPoHF-predict.py to test your model PS: update the path to your trained model - example (unseen) data is provided in the `Manual-Test-Data` folder

 # Installation Instructions (Windows)